|

 Salt and Pepper

-Add all marinating ingredients to tenderized lamb pieces; mix, cover the bowl and marinate
+marinating ingredients to tenderized lamb pieces; mix, cover the bowl and

-egg mixture, and spread over the seasoned flour to coat.
-In a non-stick pan,
+the egg mixture, and spread over the seasoned flour to coat.
+In a non-stick

-heat oil.
-Fry coated pieces of lamb in hot oil, frequently turning, until cooked
+pan, heat oil.
+Fry coated pieces of lamb in hot oil, frequently turning,

 arrange on the bed of rice pilaf and stir-fried vegetables.
 Top up the lamb